 Teaching: I teach physics - both the fundamentals as well as developments in current research.
 For me, teaching and research are entangled.

 Theoretical Physics.
 I started research in the nuclear theory group at Stony Brook investigating matter under conditions thought to exist in the interiors of cold, dense stars called neutron stars.
-My current research is in the field of condensed matter physics.
-Theoretical condensed matter research involves the discovery of new concepts related to the collective behavior of enormous numbers of atomic constituents, combined with the application of statistical mechanics and quantum theory to describe the behavior of macroscopic matter.
-This behavior is clearly revealed at low temperatures, or in the presence of strong electromagnetic or acoustic radiation fields where quantum effects are important.
+While I continue research in nuclear matter under extreme conditions, my current research is in the field of theoretical condensed matter physics.
+Theoretical condensed matter research involves the discovery of new concepts related to the collective behavior of enormous numbers of atomic constituents, combined with the application of statistical mechanics and quantum theory to describe the behavior of macroscopic matter [`More is Different' with Condensed Matter Physics].
+Quantum physics of macroscopic matter is clearly revealed at low temperatures, and in the presence of strong electromagnetic or acoustic radiation fields.
 Matter under such conditions is described by quantum field theory.
-I conduct theoretical studies of matter in which quantum effects are manifest in the observable properties of matter.
-[More about Condensed Matter Physics]
+I conduct theoretical studies of matter in which quantum effects are manifest in the observable properties of matter [Research Highlights].

 Awards and Honors

 - Max Planck Research Prize in Theoretical Physics, 1994

 - Fellow, Division of Condensed Matter Physics, APS, 1998

 - John Bardeen Prize in Theoretical Superconductivity, 2012